How to experience love in a loveless world!

 Loving 1 Corinthians 13

 When you become a Christian, love is promised.
 I was taught that love looks like 1 Corinthians 13.
 The more I could find these attributes in my expression of love, the more I was hitting the love mark.
 If I wanted to be loving, I needed to be patient, kind, and not envious or boastful.
 I wasn’t to be proud or dishonoring, and I shouldn’t be self-seeking or easily angered either.
-I was to keep no record of wrong nor delight in evil but rather rejoice in the truth.
+Nor was I to keep no record of wrong nor delight in evil but rather rejoice in the truth.
 I would always have to protect, trust, hope and persevere.
 And most of all, I was never to fail to love because LOVE NEVER FAILS.
 Whoa, high order, huh?!

 I wandered about, looking to express my love by this prescription.
 What I found was that I failed more than I succeeded.
 What’s more, it seemed that others colossally failed me too.
 I didn’t love, nor did I feel loved.
 This brought on a guilt trip: Was I unloving and just reaping what I’d sowed?
 If I’d been more loving, then I would be loved, right?
 Of course this line of thinking meant that love didn’t fail, I did!
 So back to the drawing board with another attempt.